The Philosophy of Wittgenstein

 Credits: 4

-This course is an introduction to the later philosophy of Wittgenstein.
-Our emphasis will be on the following two texts: the Philosophical Investigationsand On Certainty.
-We will initially approach these works by taking as reference points themes from Wittgenstein’s early work, the Tractatus Logico-Philosophicus.
-We will then consider, in addition to our core primary texts, a selection of further writings of Wittgenstein’s and also delve into the contributions of some of the most insightful commentators on his oeuvre.
-The course is structured to equip you to meet the challenges of interpreting Wittgenstein’s undeniably difficult philosophical output specifically with an eye to making it possible to answer questions such as the following.
-Why has the reception of the philosophy of Wittgenstein been a site of intense controversy?
-Would it be right to follow in the footsteps of some of Wittgenstein’s first readers and take his thought to have a politically conservative bent?
-Would it instead be more appropriate to treat the later philosophy of Wittgenstein as capable of shedding light on radical or liberating social thought?
+This course is an introduction to the philosophy of Wittgenstein, one of the most influential and iconoclastic twentieth century thinkers.
+Our emphasis will be on two major texts from the later portion of his career: the Philosophical Investigations and On Certainty.
+First, we will consider how these works relate to themes from Wittgenstein’s early work, the Tractatus Logico-Philosophicus.
+After a deep exploration of the two primary texts, we will sample a selection of further writings and delve into some of the many insightful commentaries on his oeuvre.
+The course is structured to equip you to meet the challenges of interpreting Wittgenstein’s stylistically appealing but difficult prose, which takes the form of numbered aphoristic remarks, and to make it possible to answer questions such as following: Why has the reception of the philosophy of Wittgenstein been a site of intense controversy?
+In what sense are Wittgenstein’s images of language and mind in tension with the spirit of our time?
+How does inheriting from Wittgenstein contribute to moral and political thought?
+Should we follow in the footsteps of some influential readers and represent his thought as having a politically conservative bent?
+Or, would it instead be appropriate to treat his philosophy as capable of shedding light on radical or liberating social thought?

 College: Eugene Lang College Lib Arts (LC)